You are here

 Selected Risk Factors for Smell Impairment

-Chart created by the NIDCD Epidemiology and Biostatistics Program.
+Chart created by the NIDCD Epidemiology and Statistics Program.

 This figure shows the strength of several risk factors for olfactory impairment in a population-based study of sensory loss and aging in older adults in Beaver Dam, WI.1